SAP-samples/teched2025-AD167/SBPA and SFSF exercises/ex1/README.md

 6. Once the record is found, you can click on Add.
 ![alt text]()

 7. Trigger editor is opened.
-Change the trigger name to New Hire Data Review Initated AD167-XXX by replacing XXX with your username identificator.
+Change the trigger name to New Hire Data Review Initated AD167-XXX by replacing **XXX** with the participant number that is assigned to you.
 Click Create
 ![alt text]()

 >  Note: Now, you have your trigger created.